dreamrs-io/notessistant/1.protocols/maintaining reading list.md

 *goal: to maintain a book reading list in sql*
 ## 🥇 Milestones
 - finding a good source of great books
-- parsing data to save into a sql format
+- parsing data to save into a sql format #gpt-script

 ## 📦 Instances
 -